 *Prioritised To-do*

-- *New Services*: Please focus on the 31 rows filtered by priority (column B) and NOT darknet category (column G)
+- *New Services*: Please focus on the 67 rows filtered by priority (column B)

 We have to take up the new services for our daily deposits/withdrawal.
-If no login credentials are created, create one using –
+If no login credentials are created, create one using – (Note that New service, means no account has been created.
+If an account already exist it’s no longer a new service, but an Existing service)

 Login – annakilidk007@gmail.com or user name annakili